Skip to content

 Server-Side Encryption

 FlexFS supports S3 server-side encryption (SSE) for block data stored in object storage.
-When enabled, the storage provider encrypts blocks at rest using its own key management.
+When requested, the storage provider encrypts blocks at rest using its own key management.

-Server-side encryption is enabled via the --sse flag on the mount client:
+Server-side encryption is requested via the --sse flag on the mount client:

 Terminal window